splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

    brew install minikube helm podman

-Check that you've installed all the requirements by running the following commands:
+Check that you installed all the requirements by running the following commands:

 .. code-block:: bash